71/dance/README.md

 - `i + 1` replaces `1,1,1,1,1` into `1,2,3,4,5`, assuming that each selection is on a different digit.

+### Miscellaneous changes
+- Changing the mode will also change the `editor.lineNumbers` configuration value to `on` in `insert` mode, and `relative` in normal mode.
+This behavior cannot be disabled, but if you'd like to submit a PR to make this optional, please do!^(This feature is implemented in [`src/extension.ts`](./src/extention.ts), in function `onActiveModeChanged`).

 ### Troubleshooting

 Dance uses the built-in VS Code key bindings, and therefore does not override the `type` command.